dogweather/forkful/content/en/google-apps-script/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?

-Working with XML in Google Apps Script allows programmers to parse, manipulate, and generate XML data, essential for web services and configurations.
-Programmers adopt this approach to integrate with legacy systems, perform web scraping, or communicate with numerous APIs that still rely on XML over JSON for data interchange.

 ## How to:
 Google Apps Script provides the `XmlService` to work with XML data.
 Below we demonstrate how to parse an XML string, modify its contents, and generate a new XML string.

 Parsing an XML string: